1.0 INTRODUCTION

 Recent

-policies, in particular, the Tuition Fee Free (TFF) Policy 2011 has been
+policies, in particular, the Tuition Fee Free (TFF) Policy 2011 have been

-Schools (now Primary Schools) have increased every five years in hundreds until
+Schools (now Primary Schools) increased every five years in the hundreds until

 1990 and Grade 8 in 2015 showed 112,763 (NDoE, c1996) students and 120,000 (The National, 6th October 2015) students sat the national